Part 1: Select the imager instrument

 HOYA offers a larger density staging than B + W. In addition, after various tests, the surfacing quality of the HOYA filters is such that it does not degrade the quality of the images delivered by Sol'Ex, which is essential.
 The HOYA filters are also less expensive and do not present fringe phenomenon, which is not the case with the B + W filters tested, which is troublesome.
 In summary, the right source is the HOYA PROND filter series.

-They prove to be effective over a wide wavelength range, certainly for the visible, but also for the infrared.
+These density photographic filters are effective over a wide wavelength range, certainly for the visible, but also for the infrared.
 In case of doubt, you can add an infrared cut-off filter (IR-cut) screwed onto the 31.75 mm interface - but not necessary with the filters indicated.
 For information, solar energy below 400 nm represents 3% of the total energy, between 400 and 700 nm we find 42% of the total energy, between 700 and 1100 nm we have 34% of the total, between 1100 and 1700 nm, 15% of the total, and beyond to infrared, 6%.
 The exact proportion depends on atmospheric transmission, but we can see that the infrared part, not visible to the naked eye, is not negligible.

 The other way to filter the intense solar flux is to use a Hershel helioscope, an accessory well known to solar observers.
 This looks like a telescope 90° folder.
 The principle is simple: the solar flux captured by the telescope meets a little in front of the focus a strip of bare glass (without surface treatment), most often inclined at 45°.
 Naturally, a bare glass surface reflects about 5% of the incident flux and transmits the rest, or 95% (the internal absorption of the glass is almost zero).
 The subsequent attenuation eliminates any risk of material breakage as a result of the helioscope (but viewing with the naked eye without further filtering is still prohibited).
 The second side of the blade forms an angle with the first in such a way as to avoid the appearance of a ghost image.